To main content

 It is a simple statement.
 But it carries the weight of everything Stichting Venloop is built on.

 Stichting Venloop organises one of the Netherlands’ largest sporting events: a multi-day running festival in Venlo for participants of every age and ability, from the kidsrun to the half marathon.
 But the Venloop is more than one weekend.
 Throughout the year, events like the Avond4Daagse, the Kwaakerrun and Wandele nao Schandele keep the momentum going, alongside their own athletics team and year-round training groups.
 A big operation.
-Runs on volunteers.
+Built on volunteers.

 The people behind the event

-For the Venloop alone, around 1,000 volunteers show up: traffic controllers, aid stations, build-up and breakdown crews.
+For the Venloop alone, around 1,000 volunteers are involved across traffic control, aid stations, build-up and breakdown teams.
+The app is used by the coordinators, helping them stay aligned and well-informed so they can guide their teams effectively.
 Add around 200 professionals on the Sunday (medical staff, hospitality teams, security) and you have thousands of moving parts that all need to align at exactly the right moment.

 The challenge is not just scale, it is dynamics: locations shift, circumstances change, people depend on each other across dozens of teams with no margin for confusion.
 Volunteers are not simply operational support: they are the atmosphere, they are what participants remember.
-As Bjorn van Deijnen, Sponsoring & Relatiebeheer at Stichting Venloop, explains:
+As Sanne van Gerven, employee of Stichting Venloop, explains:

 “Volunteers not only ensure that everything runs operationally, but they also define the atmosphere our event is known for.”